Ibrahim Name Meaning: Origin, Significance, and Popularity

 Ibrahim in Islam

 In Islam, Ibrahim (also known as Abraham) is considered to be one of the most important prophets.
-He is mentioned numerous times in the Quran, and Muslims believe that he was a messenger of Allah.
+He is mentioned numerous times in the Quran, & Muslims believe that he was a messenger of Allah.
 Ibrahim is also considered to be the father of the Arab people, as he is the ancestor of the Prophet Muhammad.
 Muslims also believe that Ibrahim was willing to sacrifice his son Ismail (Ishmael) as a test of his faith.

 Ibrahim in Christianity